GOOGLE ANALYTICS TRAINING FOR BLOG BEGINNERS

 Here if you click on organic search> Secondary dimension> Behavior> Destination page

-I need to know whether most of my traffic for the day is organic or Pinterest referral.
+I need to know whether most of my traffic for the day is an organic or Pinterest referral.

 Referrals: It discusses only the referral traffic Adwords: Not getting into details of it as it is for the advertisers.
 Search Console:

 It gives the data of your site performance in Google search.
-If you have not yet set up your search console yet then follow ‘how to get your website in google’ to get the search console data.
+If you have not yet set up your search console yet then follow ‘How to get your website in Google’ to get the search console data.